CRAFTED: Enrich and promote traditional and contemporary crafts

 About the project

 Crafts are the living creative expressions of our traditions and are strongly intertwined in the fabrics and cultural objects of our communities.
-The richness of European crafts shows in the combination of tangible and intangible heritage: the hand-made objects, such as jewellery, textiles and garments, and the traditions and techniques inherited from our ancestors to create those objects.
+The richness of European crafts is reflected in tangible and intangible heritage - hand-made objects, such as jewellery, textiles and garments, and the traditions and techniques inherited from our ancestors to create those objects.
+It is this heritage that CRAFTED aimed to address.

-This project aims to enable the preservation of both material and immaterial aspects of craftsmanship and thus ensure a comprehensive understanding and appreciation of the communities and cultures from which it belongs to.
-For this, the project will aggregate more than 186,000 new high-quality records that showcase tangible objects produced or used by artisans and document their immaterial contexts, such as techniques and knowledge.
-Additionally, it will upgrade over 26,000 records already existing in Europeana to an open license.
+CRAFTED aimed to enable the preservation of both material and immaterial aspects of craftsmanship and ensure a comprehensive understanding and appreciation of the communities and cultures to which it belongs.
+For this, the project aggregated more than 208,233 new high-quality records that showcase tangible objects produced or used by artisans and document their immaterial contexts, such as techniques and knowledge.
+Additionally, it upgraded over 28,143 records already existing in Europeana.eu of which 6,216 were updated to an open licence.

-This project is a Europeana Generic Services project, and it is co-financed by the Connecting Europe Facility of the European Union.
+This project was a Europeana Generic Services project, and it is co-financed by the Connecting Europe Facility of the European Union.

 Project partners